samlowe36/practice_programs/README.md

 the calculator app i created I improved upon.
 Often when you see basic little calculator program tutorials on youtube, they wont include exponents and they won't have a handling for dividing by zero.
 I added both of those into it with an exponent function and a try/except block for dividng by zero.

 the email_slicer is also extremely basic and just cuts an email into a domain, username, and extension.

+the binary_search was interesting as I had never looked into the logic of how it works.
+I want to test it on much larger data to see just how much faster it can be.